ExNihilo20/CS-320-Portfolio/README.md

 - The contact object shall have a required `address` field that must be no longer than 30 characters.
 The `address` field shall not be null.

-### Contact Class Requirements
+### Contact Test Class Requirements

 - The test class shall test that the contact object has a unique contact ID of type string, that is no longer than 10 characters, not null, and not updatable.

-- The contact object shall have a required `firstName` String field that cannot be longer than 10 characters.
+- The test class shall test that the contact object shall have a required `firstName` String field, no longer than 10 characters.
 The `firstName` field shall not be null.

-- The contact object shall have a required `lastName` String field that cannot be longer than 10 characters.
+- The test class shall test that the contact object shall have a required `lastName` String field, no longer than 10 characters.
 The `lastName` field shall not be null.

-- The contact object shall have a required `phone` String field that must be exactly 10 digits.
+- The test class shall test that the contact object shall have a required `phone` String field that must be exactly 10 digits.
 The `phone` field shall not be null.

-- The contact object shall have a required `address` field that must be no longer than 30 characters.
+- The test class shall test that the contact object shall have a required `address` field that must be no longer than 30 characters.
 The `address` field shall not be null.

 ### Contact Service Requirements